mysociety/composite_uk_imd/readme.md

 As expressed in various ways in the accompaning material to the indexes, there are reasons not to treat indexes are comparable that this method does not avoid:

 * This lump of 'other' deprivation is not measuring the same thing in different indexes.
 Different indicators are combined in different ways in each nation to create the overall score.
-* Different nations have different problems the indexes that are deliberately tuned to address (through including specific forms of deprivation that other nations do not), or this arises implicitly from the different results of the principle component analysis (PCA) in different national datasets.
+* Different nations have different problems the indexes that are deliberately tuned to address (through including specific forms of deprivation that other nations do not), or this arises implicitly from the different results of the principal component analysis (PCA) in different national datasets.
 * If one nation has a higher rate of one form of deprivation (for instance, if one generally has higher health deprivation), areas that would considered highly deprived in another context would be rescaled as less deprived.
 * In general, the lump is difficult to examine exactly why one area is rated as more deprived as another.
 While within each national index you can explore domains to understand why one area is ranked above another, this just is not possible to compare in the same way between the lumps.